What You Need to Know About Avionics Technician

 - Test and troubleshoot instruments, components, and assemblies, using circuit testers, oscilloscopes, or voltmeters.

-Avionics Technicians state the following job skills are important in their day-to-day work.
+When polled, Avionics Technicians say the following skills are most frequently used in their jobs:

 Repairing: Repairing machines or systems using the needed tools.